mrpedrobraga/mrpedrobraga.github.io/blog/screenplays/fountain.md

 Bruno brings out his phone and attempts to light the room with its screen's backlight.

 BRUNO (CONT'D)
+(cowardly)
 Is it just me or is this more sinister than last time?

+CUT TO:

+EXT.
+NEW HORIZON - CONTINUOUS

+The two of them step outside.
+There is no moonlight, nor any lamp post lights — everything is unnaturally pitch black.

+BRUNO
+Yeah...

+CLAIRE ^
+Yeah...

+Bruno grasps for Claire in the darkness.

+BRUNO
+Not liking the reality bending aspect of this.

+~Come to me, come to me, child of the dark...
 ```